Amin al-Husseini: Exile from Palestine

 Although al-Husseini had been removed from the Supreme Muslim Council and other administrative roles by the British government in 1937, they did not remove him from the post of mufti of Jerusalem.
 They later explained this as due to the lack of legal procedure or precedent.

-However, on 20 December 1948, Abdullah announced his replacement as mufti by his long-term rival Husam Al-din Jarallah.
+However, on 20 December 1948, King Abdullah announced his replacement as mufti by his long-term rival Husam Al-din Jarallah.

 The king was assassinated on 20 July 1951, on the eve of projected secret talks with Israel, by a militant, Mustafa Ashu, of the jihad al-muqaddas, while entering the Haram ash-Sharif to pray.
 There is no evidence al-Husseini was involved, though Musa al-Husayni was among the six indicted and executed after a disputed verdict.
 Abdullah was succeeded by King Talal—who refused to allow al-Husseini entry into Jerusalem.
 Abdullah's grandson, Hussein, who had been present at the murder, eventually lifted the ban in 1967, receiving al-Husseini as an honoured guest in his Jerusalem royal residence after uprooting the PLO from Jordan.

 The Palestinian Government was entirely relocated to Cairo in late October 1948 and became a government-in-exile, gradually losing any importance.
 Having a part in the All-Palestine Government, al-Husseini also remained in exile at Heliopolis in Egypt throughout much of the 1950s.
 As before 1948, when the Yishuv believed the ex-Mufti's hand could be detected "behind every anti-Jewish pogrom, murder, and act of sabotage", Israel persisted in asserting that al-Husseini was behind many border raids from Jordanian and Egyptian-held territory, and Egypt expressed a readiness to deport him if evidence were forthcoming to substantiate the charges.

 The All-Palestine Government was eventually dissolved in 1959 by Nasser himself, who envisaged a United Arab Republic embracing Syria, Egypt and Palestine.
 That year he moved to Lebanon.
 He refused requests to lend his support to the emergent PLO after the Six-Day War of 1967, was opposed to the creation of a Palestinian state on the West Bank after 1967, and his closest collaborator, Emil Ghuri, continued to work for the Jordanian monarchy even after the Jordanian Civil War there in 1970.

-Al-Husseini died in Beirut, on 4 July 1974.
+Al-Husseini died in Beirut on 4 July 1974.
 He had wished to be buried on the Haram ash-Sharif in Jerusalem.
 However, Israel had captured East Jerusalem during the 1967 Six-Day War.
 The Supreme Muslim Council asked the Israeli government permission to bury him there but permission was refused.
 Three days later, al-Husseini was buried in Beirut.
 Within two years, the Christian Lebanese Phalange sacked his villa, and stole his files and archives.
 His granddaughter married Ali Hassan Salameh, the founder of PLO's Black September, who was later killed by Mossad for his involvement in the Munich massacre.
 According to Zvi Elpeleg, almost all trace of his memory thereafter vanished from Palestinian awareness, and Palestinians have raised no monument to his memory, or written books commemorating his deeds.